necula01/jax/jax/experimental/mini_jax/README.md

 ### Real-JAX gives better errors can differentiate through control-flow

-Perhaps the most important JAX feature that is not reflected in mini-JAX is JAX's ability to perform some transformations inline, during tracing.
-This has the major advantages that (1) one can apply differentiation transformations on a program that contains data-dependent control flow (and therefore would be untraceable to a symbolic expression), and (2) errors in the tranformers are reported during tracing when the user-program's stack trace is available.
+Perhaps the most important JAX features that is not reflected in mini-JAX is JAX's ability to perform some transformations inline, during tracing.
+This has the major advantages that (1) one can apply differentiation transformations on a program that contains data-dependent control flow, and (2) errors are reported during tracing when the user-program's stack trace is available.
 JAX does this by carrying the actual concrete value as it traces the program, which enables it to resolve control flow.
 There is also a minor cost advantage of